ArieHein/terraform-train/azure/TF4/readme.md

 One aspect that is slightly more advanced is stacks / components.
 As mentioned at the start, these are not Terraform concepts, rather a potential layer of abstraction we can create on top of what we learned earlier.

-Lets continue to main.1.tf.
+Let us continue to main.1.tf.
 We can see immediately that it is shorter and slightly easier to understand.
 We can see that instead of calling the specific modules we created, we call a component / stack that is located in the **components** folder.
 It is then calling the different resources that make the component.

 ```terraform